 Whārangi 1: Biography

-Thomas Adamson is said to have been born at Wanganui on 9 September 1845, the second son of William Adamson, a carpenter, and Mary Osborne.
+Thomas Adamson is said to have been born at Whanganui on 9 September 1845, the second son of William Adamson, a carpenter, and Mary Osborne.
 In his teens he followed the goldrush to Otago, but returned disappointed.
-A young man of impressive physique, he joined the Auckland Militia in 1865, transferring in the following year to the Wanganui unit.
+A young man of impressive physique, he joined the Auckland Militia in 1865, transferring in the following year to the Whanganui unit.